No, I don't mean Bobby Orr. Last I heard, he's fine.

 When Gordie broke the Rocket's record, he was 35 years old.
 What nobody yet knew was that a child could have been born in the Wings' home State of Michigan that day, and get his driver's license before Gordie Howe played what turned out to be his last NHL game.

 The Wings reached the Finals again in 1961, losing to the Blackhawks; in 1963 and 1964, losing to the Maple Leafs; and in 1966, losing to the Canadiens.
 They would not get that far again until 1995, largely due to the machinations of Bruce Norris, who had inherited ownership of the team from his father, James E. Norris (for whom the trophy for best NHL defenseman is named).
-He also inherited his father's stubbornness and his cheapness, but not his sharp mind.
+He also inherited his father's stubbornness, his cheapness, and his authoritarianism, but not his sharp mind.

 With the expansion of 1967, the schedule was expanded as well.
 In the 1968-69 season, turning 41, and playing on a "Production Line III" with Delvecchio and former Leafs star Frank Mahovlich, Gordie topped 100 points for the 1st time: 44 goals and 59 assists, for 103 points.

-Especially angering this old-school old-boy-networker was the fact that Gordie's agent was his wife, Colleen Howe -- who would eventually be known as "Mrs. Hockey."
+Especially angering this old-school old-boy-networker was the fact that Gordie's agent was a woman: His wife, Colleen Howe, who would eventually be known as "Mrs. Hockey."
 Norris blamed Colleen for Gordie being out of order enough to demand a raise.
 (This foreshadowed M. Donald Grant blaming Nancy Seaver for Tom's demand for a raise on the 1977 Mets.)
 The relationship between Norris and the Howes had begun to be poisoned, and it was all Norris' fault: If he had paid Gordie as if he was the best player in the game, all the trouble afterward could have been avoided.

 After the 1971 season, his record 25th in the NHL, Gordie was convinced by a nagging wrist injury to retire at age 43.
 He was given a job in the Wings' front office, but, essentially, he was just a schmoozer, shaking hands with corporate clients, and allowing the Wings to put his magic name on their corporate letterhead.

-Stan Musial, when asked what he did in his nice office at the St. Louis Cardinals' Busch Stadium, smiled and said, "I don't know, but they pay me a lot of money for it!"
+St. Louis Cardinals legend Stan Musial, when asked what he did in his nice office at Busch Stadium, smiled and said, "I don't know, but they pay me a lot of money for it!"
 In contrast, Gordie grumbled about not having any actual input in the running of the organization.
-He wasn't head coach, or assistant coach, or general manager, or chief scout, or anything.
+He wasn't the head coach, or an assistant coach, or the general manager, or the director of scouting, or anything of substance.
 In his words, he was "vice president in charge of paper clips."

 Before the 1972-73 season, the expansion Islanders offered to make him their 1st head coach.
 He turned it down.
 It was probably for the best: The World Hockey Association was launching at the same time, and their Quebec Nordiques offered their head coaching job to Maurice Richard.
 He took it, and hated it.
 He lost his 1st game, quit on the spot, was talked into keeping the job until they could find someone else, won his 2nd game, and left anyway, and never coached again.
 But that's 2 more games than Gordie ever had as a head coach.

-Bill Dineen, a teammate of Gordie's on the '54 and '55 Cup winners, was named head coach of the WHA's Houston Aeros.
-In the 1973 WHA Draft, he took Gordie's sons Mark and Marty.
+Bill Dineen, a teammate of Gordie's on the '54 and '55 Cup winners, was named head coach of the WHA's Houston Aeros; another '55 (but not '54) teammate, Larry Hillman, was his assistant.
+In the 1973 WHA Draft, Dineen took Gordie's sons Mark and Marty.
 To help the WHA get better publicity -- they'd already gotten Hull onto the Winnipeg Jets, a team essentially named for him (the Golden Jet, although their uniforms were blue), Dineen asked Gordie to come out of retirement.
 He was willing to get surgery on his troubled wrist, and give it a shot.

-Bruce Norris told the Howes that if Gordie quit the Wings' front office, not only would he be blackballed from the NHL, never to work in it again in any capacity, but that Mark and Marty would also be blackballed -- and since they were players just starting out, this would affect them much more.
+Bruce Norris told the Howes that if Gordie quit the Wings' front office and went to "the rebel league," not only would he be blackballed from the NHL, never to work in it again in any capacity, but that Mark and Marty would also be blackballed -- and since they were players just starting out, this would affect them much more.
 It may not be the biggest dick move in the history of hockey, but it's the best-known dick move in NHL history.

 And it backfired.
 Few decisions in the history of sports have backfired this much.
 Gordie and Mark -- or Gordie and Marty -- became the 1st father and son teammates in professional hockey history.
 They played on a line together.
 Mark and Marty got the traditional rookie hazings, and Gordie did not use his influence to stop it.
 On the other hand, the sons referred to their father as "Gordie," and even called him that to his face, in their teammates' presence, knowing that if they called him "Dad," they'd never heard the end of it.